CALL FOR PROPOSALS - ALA Annual Virtual 2021

-Possible topics relating to this theme may include-but are not limited to:
+Possible topics related to this theme may include-but are not limited to:

-We encourage submissions that reflect the diverse way these developments have affected the public sector, the academic environment, special libraries or other types of information organizations.
-International library schools may also share about how they are preparing their students to meet such needs.
+We encourage submissions that reflect the diverse way these goals can affect the public sector, the academic environment, special libraries, or other types of information organizations.
+International library schools may also share how they are preparing their students to meet such needs.
+International submissions will be given priority, but submissions from the US will be considered as well, especially if they may be of interest to the international community.

 Proposals, presentations, and papers must be written and delivered in English, which is the working language of the program.